tengyangzh/tengyangzh/README.md

         devOps: ["CloudFormation", "Serverless Framework"],
         databases: ["Relational", "NoSQL", "In-memory"],
     },
-    currentFocus: "Leading a way in generative AI innovation",
+    currentFocus: "Leading a way in HPC&Compiler",
     funFact: "I can debug faster with a coffee in hand!"
 };
 ```